-Finally, be kind to yourself and take frequent breaks when you study.
+Finally, be kind to yourself and take frequent breaks when you study for the MCAT.
 You can increase retention and manage stress by sticking with a consistent but manageable study schedule.

 In addition, although it’s always important to eat healthy and to get enough rest, it’s even more so during the few weeks preceding the test.
 Even if the butterflies prevent you from getting enough sleep the night before you take the MCAT, you’ll be in a generally healthy and well-rested state!
 The MCAT is very long, so you’ll want all the energy you can get.